 Q: How soon should you open a business account?
 How do you establish the blog as a business?
 Are there tax-related things you should do even before you make $ from the blog?
 And do you need to register as a business locally – state – national?
-Mostly, what are all the basics we need to know and plan ahead for, esp as first-year bloggers?
+What are all the basics we need to know and plan for, especially first-year bloggers?

 Establishing any business as an “official” business is a simple as saying, “I am now a business.”
 I believe you should always start out treating your blog as a business from the jump.
 I would suggest considering forming a separate business entity and speaking to an attorney before starting just to make sure you have a solid foundation in place.
-At the individual level, you will want to check with your city’s laws on operating a home-based business or obtaining a business license, but there is nothing “required” to start.
+You will want to check with your city’s laws on operating a home-based business or obtaining a business license at the individual level, but there is nothing “required” to start.

 It’s much easier to form an LLC or corporation from the start rather than starting under your own name/SSN and then have to start changing everything over at a later time.